r-dbi/odbc/.github/ISSUE_TEMPLATE.md

 If possible include a _small_ dump of the table with the error and the R code that generates the error.

+The reprex package can be helpful in doing this.

+    install.packages("reprex")
+    reprex::reprex()

 Example:
 ```r
 library(odbc)